-- Address the critical gaps in research capacity, by funding PhD studentships and early-career fellowships for both clinical and non-clinical scientists. - Assist early-career scientists in their wider career development, through encouraging their involvement in applications to our other funding schemes, targeting our pilot grant scheme primarily to lead applicants who are early career

-- researchers, supporting activities such as networking and enabling conference attendance. - Provide a targeted funding opportunity for healthcare professionals to allow them to lead research in the patient communities they serve. - Reduce the geographical disparity of funding, and support excellent research across the UK. - "Blood cancer researchers have fewer avenues for funding, and we're at risk of losing a generation of blood cancer specific researchers.
-Supporting researchers through funding is vital to maintaining them within the field."

-Professor Katrin Ottersbach, University of Edinburgh, Chair of the Fellowship Panel
+- Address the critical gaps in research capacity, by funding PhD studentships and early-car fellowships for both clinical and non-clinical scientists. - Assist early-career scientists in wider career development, three encouraging their involvement applications to our other fundi schemes, targeting our pilot grant scheme primarily to lead applicants who are early caree vstem cer f researchers, supporting activities such as networking and enabling conference attendance. ding ad to ers sting the we Provide a targeted funding opportunity for healthcare professionals to allow them to lead research in the patient communities they serve. the volved that Reduce the geographical disparity of funding, and support excellent research across the UK. erse search e "Blood cancer researchers have fewer avenues for funding, and we're at risk of losing a generation of blood cancer nreer nd specific researchers.
+Supporting researchers through n their rough t in ing funding is vital to maintaining them within the field." d er Professor Katrin Ottersbach, University of Edinburgh, Chair of the Fellowship Panel